GwenTinho/gwentinho.github.io/src/index.md

 - 2020 - 2023: Bachelor in Computer Science at the University of Luxembourg
 - 2023 - 2024: M1 MPRI at Université Paris Cité
-- 2024 - now: M2 MPRI at Université Paris Cité
+- 2024 - 2025: M2 MPRI at Université Paris Cité
+- 2025 - Now : PhD in Theoretical Computer Science at Sorbonne Paris Nord

+## Out of Context Hegel
+The quantum changes and becomes another quantum. -- G.W.F Hegel